Congressional District # 16

 Last Updated: May, 2015

-The surface footprint of the Parsons property covers approximately 6 acres.
+The Parsons property covers approximately 6 acres.
 The site is bordered by residential communities to the east and southeast and by various industrial and commercial facilities to the south, west, and north.
-The Kishwaukee River is approximately 0.25 mile south-southeast of the site.
+The Kishwaukee River is 0.25 miles south-southeast of the site.
 The Parsons Casket Hardware Company manufactured decorative metal fittings for caskets at the site from the early 1900s until 1982, when the owner filed for bankruptcy.
 The manufacturing operations required use of hazardous chemicals, and hazardous waste by-products were generated as a result of the manufacturing process.
 Wastes from the operations were stored in drums, aboveground and underground storage tanks, and an unlined surface impoundment.
 Wastes that were generated included: electroplating sludge; cyanide plating and cleaning solutions; bronze, nickel, and brass sludges; and associated solvents.

 Approximately 6,000 people live within a one-mile radius of the site.
-It's bordered by residential housing to the east and industrial facilities to the west, north, and south.
 The closest residence is located less than one-tenth of a mile away.
 A municipal water supply well is located about 1,500 feet from the site.
-Area residents use the Kishwaukee River, located 1,400 feet from the site, for fishing and recreational activities.
+Residents use the Kishwaukee River for fishing and recreational activities.

 Operable Unit #1 (Site Soils) was completed by the Illinois Environmental Protection Agency (IEPA) with funding from the U. S. EPA.
-The IEPA prepared and U.S. EPA concurred with a Record of Decision (ROD) for Operable Unit #2 (Groundwater contamination) in 2005 and the U.S. EPA developed an enforcment case to bring in other contributors to the groundwater contamination and secure their involvement in the groundwater cleanup.
+The IEPA prepared and U.S. EPA concurred with a Record of Decision (ROD) for Operable Unit #2 (Groundwater contamination) in 2005 and the U.S. EPA enforced against other contributors to the groundwater contamination to secure their involvement in the groundwater cleanup.

 Threats and ContaminantsGroundwater contains various volatile organic chemicals (VOCs).
-On-site soils contained VOCs, cyanide, and heavy metals including: arsenic, copper, and nickel were remediated by the IEPA with funding from EPA.
+On-site soils contained VOCs, cyanide, and heavy metals including: arsenic, copper, and nickel were cleaned up by the IEPA.
 People who use the local municipal water supply system could be exposed to hazardous chemicals from the site.
-However, the municipal water supply is routinely analyzed to ensure that people are not being exposed to dangerous levels of contaminants.
+However, the municipal water supply is routinely analyzed to ensure that people are exposed to dangerous levels of contaminants.